 Most of us are really lucky to have family and friends as a support network, so do not panic.
 The mindset you’re in when you’re panicking is not helpful to anyone.
 You’re not thinking clearly or rationally and you’re likely to start looking up jobs at the local Aldi like I did.
 I’m sure working at Aldi is lovely, but you’ll have much less time to do the work you love.
 Maybe a part time job is the answer, but it doesn’t have to be the only way.

 Ask for help if you need it.
-Sometimes paying bills is more important than your pride.
+Paying bills is more important than your pride.

 Take some time to get your numbers in order.